 Will my income or my family’s income be taken into account?

 As a single parent you are classed as an independent student.
 This means that your parents’ income isn’t taken into consideration when working out your student finance.
 This applies even if you live with your parents.

 Most of your income is ignored when calculating your entitlement to student finance.
 Income from work isn’t taken into account and most single parents will qualify for the highest levels of support, unless you have other sources of income.

 Is funding the same whether I live in England or Wales?

 Some funding for students will be different depending on whether you come from England or Wales.
 An English student is someone who normally lives in England but is studying anywhere in the UK.

 A Welsh student is someone who normally lives in Wales but is studying anywhere in the UK.

-Some types of student finance are grants, which don’t have to be repaid.
+Some types of student finance are grants and bursaries, which don’t have to be repaid.
 However, the main types of student finance are loans, which are repayable.